Josee5691/alx-system_engineering-devops/0x02-shell_redirections/README.md

-21-reverse reverses the input using the rev command 22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks finds all empty files and directories in the current directory and all sub-directories
+21-reverse reverses the input using the rev command 22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks finds all empty files and directories in the current directory and all sub-directories 101-gifs  lists all the files with a .gif extension in the current directory and all its sub-directories